datactor/Adaptive-Problem-Solving/README.md

-# Rust-based Self-directed Problem Solving and Concepts explained
+# Rust-based Problem Solving and Concepts explained

-This repository contains solutions to algorithmic problems for online judges using the Rust programming language, as well as conceptual explanations of Rust for PS in the broad sense.
+This repository contains solutions to algorithmic problems, as well as conceptual explanations of Rust and PS in the broad sense.

 ## Overview